vyt777/Intro-to-CS-final-project/README.md

 # Intro-to-CS-final-project
 This is the final project of "Intro to Computer Science" course (https://www.udacity.com/course/intro-to-computer-science--cs101).
 This project solves problem of Depth-first search, searching the path from one node of graph to another.
 It implements recursion and uses different data types such as dictionary, list and string.
+I took theoretic description of search in graph from «Introduction to algorithms» book (by Thomas H. Cormen and colleagues) and implement it in my code.
+This algorithm uses loop count to prevent infinite loop and also uses a few states of each node (not visited, visited at least once or more, explored).